bramwelt/website/source/deployment-strategies.rst

 Tarballs
 --------

-It wasn't until interpreted languages like php, ruby, and python started being used primarily for web development, that people shifted towards git+ssh deployments.
+It wasn't until interpreted languages like PHP, Ruby, and Python started being used primarily for web development, that people shifted towards git+ssh deployments.